The LXD Season 1 Review: Part 2

 So that’s it for part 1, while not the best episodes of the series Duet in fantastic and the stand out episode of these episodes and in its beauty the best of the season, so if you only watch one of these episodes watch that one.
 Anyway see you in part 3 where I’ll conclude the review looking at the last 3 episodes and the epilogue.

-Posted on 02/01/2012, in TV / Web Review and tagged contemporary, dance, Darida Ryata, dark doctor, dark doctor deal, duet, hulu, itunes, krumping, legion of extrodinary dancers, lettermakers, lxd, mysterious letter, new recruits, popping, Reviews, Robot, ryatta, samurai, spiritual strength, type writer, visual style, web show.
+Posted on 02/01/2012, in Other, Text Reviews/Articles and tagged contemporary, dance, Darida Ryata, dark doctor, dark doctor deal, duet, hulu, itunes, krumping, legion of extrodinary dancers, lettermakers, lxd, mysterious letter, new recruits, popping, Reviews, Robot, ryatta, samurai, spiritual strength, type writer, visual style, web show.
 Bookmark the permalink.
 Leave a Comment.